tienduoc/tienduoc.github.io/_posts/2018-08-17-kagglers-love-my-data.md

 ---
-title: "Kagglers love my Olympic History dataset!"
+title: 'ES2015 var, let và const keywords'
 layout: post
-date: 2018-08-17
+date: {}
 tags: Kaggle announcement
 comments: true
+published: true
 ---

 A couple of months ago, I shared my [Olympic History dataset](https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results) with the Kaggle community, and I have been amazed and honored by it's popularity!
 It is currently the hottest dataset on Kaggle!